On this page:

 Your KORONA software has an integration with QuickBooks Online that makes it simple to balance your books.
-In just a few simple steps, you can import your sales data, commodity groups, sales tax, payments, shortages, discounts, and inventory asset values.
+In just a few simple steps, you can import your sales data, commodity groups, sales tax, payments, shortages, and inventory asset values.
+Unfortunately, it is important to note we are unable to import discount tracking with the QuickBooks integration.

 First, make sure you already have a QuickBooks Online account and log into it.
 Second, log into your KORONA cloud account and then navigate to Settings > Data Exchange.
 To enable the QuickBooks Online sync, simply type QuickBooks into the text field and click +Add.